POLITICAL HONESTY ABOUT ISLAM

-US evangelical broadcaster Pat Robertson
+US evangelical broadcaster Pat Robertson drew a diatribe

-for descending in a new rant against Islam.
+descending in a new rant against Islam.

 "At a time when inter-religious tensions around the world are at an all-time high, Robertson seems determined to throw gasoline on the fire," the BBC News Online quoted Reverend Barry W. Lynn, executive director of Americans United for Separation of Church and State, as having said.